kunrex/Sugar.Lang/docs/README.md

     }
 }
 ```
-Cast and operator overloads must be static. indexers and constructors cannot be.
+Cast and operator overloads must be public and static. indexers and constructors cannot be static.
+All structures have a defaullt string conversion and constructor unless specified.
-> The explicit conversion to a string is internally called by the `tostring` and `format` function.

 ### Import Statements
 Sugar defaults the directory structure as the project structure.
 Import statements are used to navigate this structure using relative file paths.